 The prisoners were woken up in the night to use the bathroom en masse, with the men from five cells given just thirty minutes to take care of business.
 They also ate together in the canteen; no food was allowed in the cells.

 Discipline was the name of the game at Karosta Prison, and the soldiers had strict rules to follow.
 For one hour every day, they had to endure political studies while squatting with their backs to the wall.
 If they fell over or sat down, they would be sentenced to solitary confinement.
 Our guide had us sit like that for as long as we could and within seconds my legs were screaming.
 She said the pose came to be known as “the earthquake” because by the end of the hour their bodies were shaking violently.

 We were also shown the exercise yard, where prisoners were put through their paces, rain or shine.
 Workouts included running laps around the perimeter of the prison and an insane number of push-ups.
 If someone faltered, the entire group was punished with even more push-ups.
-Afterwards, the guilty party was often beat up by his cellmates.
+Afterwards, the guilty party was beaten up by his cellmates.
 Of course, if they took the punishment too far and broke his arm, they’d all be given time in solitary.
 Our guide locked us in there for several minutes and it was no picnic.
-The room was utterly and totally dark and didn’t even have a pallet on the floor.
+The room was completely dark and didn’t even have a pallet on the floor.
 I was on the verge of a panic attack when the Ukrainian kindly lit up the room with his phone.

-Visiting Karosta Prison
+Tips for Visiting Karosta Prison